Cervical spine injury is a serious, life-threatening emergency that can cause paralysis throughout your entire body.

 The spinal cord is the passageway in which the brain and body connect.
 The peripheral nerves that branch off your spinal cord link to the rest of the body, but in cases of spinal cord injury, brain signals can’t get past the site of injury.

 This leads to partial or complete paralysis to all the muscles connected to the area below the injury.

 The higher up the spine your injury is, the more parts of your body it will affect.
 This is what makes cervical spine injury is the most debilitating type of spinal cord injury.

 All cervical spine injuries will lead to quadriplegia.

 Quadriplegia (aka tetraplegia) is when both the upper and lower body experiences some form of paralysis.
 Almost 60% of all spinal cord injuries result in quadriplegia.

-All quadriplegics will have paralysis throughout their entire lower body; however, they will experience varying levels of upper body control depending on the location of their cervical spine injury.
+All individuals with quadriplegia will have paralysis in their entire lower body; however, they will experience varying levels of upper body control depending on the location of their cervical spine injury.

 Cervical Spine Injury Causes

 Cervical spine injury is typically caused by violent impact accidents like: